nixops4/nixops4/doc/architecture/005-Message-architecture.md

 ## Status: DRAFT

-This is a proposal for the interprocess communication and deployment coordination in NixOps 4.
+This document outlines the conceptual approach to interprocess communication and deployment coordination in NixOps 4.

-It is incomplete and may contain inaccuracies.
+**Important**: The examples and implementation details in this document are illustrative and may not reflect the exact current implementation.
+The core architectural principles remain valid, but specific interfaces, message formats, and flake structures may have evolved.

 ## Context